Weekly Announcements

 Time to Share our Joys!

 Especially now, Friends need news of joy.
 If you have a new job, a new family member, a life event of any kind, a new endeavor or milestone or accomplishment (big or small), please share your happiness with Friends!
 The "News of Friends" section of our monthly newsletter is the perfect place to do this, so please bring a smile to others in the Meeting community by sharing your joy!
-Please email a few sentences about your joy to Loretta at AMM@abingtonfriends.net.
+Please email a few sentences about your joy to Salma at AMM@abingtonfriends.net.

 Coffee Break Hosts Needed